Not sure how to connect Bluetooth headphones to Mac? Here’s what you can do.

 On a Mac computer, Bluetooth specifications say you can link up to seven devices.
 But this isn’t the limit that you will actually experience when trying to connect multiple Bluetooth devices.

 Reset the Bluetooth module

-This will address more complex software issues that were missed in the previous fixes.
+This step will address more complex software issues missed in the previous fixes.

 - Restart your computer and attempt Bluetooth pairing once again.